 In life, there is never a way to know what lies ahead or how long we have to enjoy life.
-We are put on earth and are given the opportunity to decide what to do with that life.
+We are put on earth and are allowed to decide what to do with that life.
 Life is full of choices and we can take action or proclaim that we are victims of what happens to us.
-Below is one of my favourite quotes about life.
+Below is one of my favorite quotes about life.
 My personal experiences have taught me that success comes from looking at life through the windshield rather than the rearview mirror.

-I remember when I was sitting in an industry roundtable with peers and realized that many had much more education than I. I was actually in the securities industry and companies were merging on a daily basis.
+I remember when I was sitting in an industry roundtable with peers and realized that many had much more education than I. I was actually in the securities industry and companies were merging daily.
 The next time I attended one of our monthly meetings in New York City, there were fewer attendees.
 I witnessed this over and over again.
 Many had lost their jobs due to downsizing as well as mergers and acquisitions.
-I decided that I needed to take control, go back to school and complete my undergraduate degree and obtain a master’s degree to stay competitive in my market place.
+I decided that I needed to take control, go back to school and complete my undergraduate degree and obtain a master’s degree to stay competitive in my marketplace.

-- In a perfect world, what would your life look like one year from now, two years from now, five years from now and 10 years from now?
-You may want to look at various aspects of your life such as family, friends, career, finances, personal health and wellness, spiritually, etc.
+- In a perfect world, what would your life look like one year from now, two years from now, five years from now, and 10 years from now?
+You may want to look at various aspects of your life such as family, friends, career, finances, personal health, and wellness, spirituality, etc.